 There are a number of exceptions, but in general, the Courts of First Instance (the lowest tier of court) have jurisdiction over family cases filed against citizens or foreigners who are domiciled or resident in the UAE.

-Family article on husband and wife rights under Shariah Law.
+Family article on husband-and-wife rights under Shariah Law.
 There are specific rights designated to Husband and Wife under Shariah Law.

-Total Publications: 18
+Total Publications: 21

 Contact Me